Request a THGAAC Speaker (Free Service)

 Speaking Engagements

-Starts Apr 7, 2024 at 6:00pm Ends Apr 7, 2024 at 7:30pm Presentation & Book Signing with Chris Bohjalian on his award-winning novel about the Armenian Genocide.
-Click for more info |
+Presentation & Book Signing with Chris Bohjalian on his award-winning novel about the Armenian Genocide.

 Speaking Engagements

-Starts Apr 1, 2024 Ends Apr 12, 2024 Commemoration of the 30th anniversary of the genocide against the Tutsi, the Department of Philosophy is organizing a Genocide Awareness Symposium.
+Commemoration of the 30th anniversary of the genocide against the Tutsi, the Department of Philosophy is organizing a Genocide Awareness Symposium.
 This event will see some of the most distinguished professors in Genocide Studies and Prevention from across the US and Canada addressing a range of pertinent issues.
-Click for more info

 USC Shoah Foundation- "The Holocaust: An Unfinished History"